Datamasters-it/pycon-22-beginners-day/README.md

 #### Tools

 We won't be using any external libraries or software.
 Everything will be implemented in pure Python, using all the _batteries already included_ in the language stack.
-This is true with the **only exception of the [`ipyplot`](https://github.com/karolzak/ipyplot) package, that will be used in the _bonus material_ to display Pokémon images.

 The development environment used throughout the workshop will be [Jupyter](https://jupyter.org).